5 Options for Filling the Blank Space Above your Sofa

 Plants are also one of my favorite ways to (literally) add life to a space.
 They are all different which adds a bit of magic to the room.
 Think of them as little inexpensive sculptures!
 Search for unique shelves for your plants like in the image below (shop similar here), or you can hang them.

 Adding live greenery works for any space, any style!
 Don't be afraid to kill a few along the way.
-Unintended plant murder is just a part of the journey towards a green thumb!
+Unintended plant murder is just a part of the journey toward a green thumb!
+And if plants don't make sense for your rental (very likely) then go for some fabulous faux options!

 image above: Kaekoo